5 Pop Stars You Didn't Know Went To Uni & What They Had To Say About It

 Well said, John.

 If you're about to start your exciting uni journey and want to stay connected to family and friends giffgaff can help.
-To find out more about giffgaff’s ‘Student Goodybag’ SIM only offer, PLUS how to win the ultimate student prize bundle head here.
+To find out more about giffgaff’s ‘Student Goodybag’ SIM only offer, PLUS enter to win here.